andrei512/APTableController/Article.md

 * code should not change if the order of cells changes
 * it should not be required to create subclasses in order to customize cells

-## Cell and Section View Models
+## Cell Model

-We can get rid of the "_if else if else ..._" structures by using [polymorphism](http://en.wikipedia.org/wiki/Polymorphism_(computer_science)

-A Cell View Model is an object who contains information about creating and using a cell.

 The cell model will be resposable for creating a new cell either by registering a nib file or programmatically.
 The behaviour of the cell can be customized with a few block properties for events like onLoad, onSelect, beforeReuse, that will be called by the controller.

-The section view model is similar to the cell view model but it is used to customize the behaviour of a section and its cells.
+The section view model is similar but it is used to customize the behaviour of a section and its cells.
-This includes setting the onLoad, onSelect.. callbacks automatically for all the cells in the section.
+This includes customizing onLoad, onSelect.. for all the cells in the section.

 ```objc
 @interface APTableCellViewModel : NSObject